lucretiomsp/ProgrammingMusicWithPharo-ADC25/coypuBusinessCard.md

 ep := EcoPhausto new.

-"you can see all the EcoPhausto instruments in a Transcript" EcoPhausto listOfInstruments.
+"you can see all the EcoPhausto instruments in a Transcript" EcoPhausto listAllInstruments.

 "play the Performance"
-ep playFor: 64 bars.
+ep playFor: 128 bars.
 "it is empty now but we will add a sequencer to it in the following lines" "Sequencers can be created by sending the asSeq message to an array of 1 and 0"
  #(1 0 0 1 0 0 0 0) asSeq to: #kick.